Reducing Decision Risk Without Centralising Control

 This is not:

-If you want your organisation to become capable of owning them, it is.
+If you want your organization to become capable of owning them, it is.

 When This Is a Fit